-- Landlord entry.
-California state law (Cal.
+- Landlord Entry.
+California state law requires your landlord to give 24 hours’ notice to enter your rental.
+If your landlord repeatedly violates your rights to privacy or changes the locks, removes doors, turns off your utilities, you would be considered “constructively evicted,” as described above.
+(Cal.
 Civ.
-Code § 1954) requires your landlord to give 24 hours’ notice to enter your rental.
-If your landlord repeatedly violates your rights to privacy or does removes windows or doors, turns off your utilities, or changes the locks, you would be considered “constructively evicted,” as described above.
+Code § 1954)

-- Changing the locks.
+- Changing the Locks.
 In some states, if the locks are changed by a landlord without the tenant’s permission or without the protection of specific language in the lease agreement, this can qualify as being “constructively evicted”, and could relieve the tenant of their duties of the lease.
 In California, there is no statute on lockouts.

-- Domestic Violence, Sexual Assault, Stalking, or Elder Abuse
+5. Domestic Violence, Sexual Assault, Stalking, or Elder Abuse

-- Protection from termination.
+- Protection from Termination.
 Landlords cannot refuse to rent to a potential tenant because they were a victim of domestic violence, sexual assault, or stalking.
 Additionally, landlords cannot end a lease or refuse to renew a lease because the tenant was a victim of domestic violence, sexual assault, or stalking.